maniraman-periyasamy/CNN-CPU/README.md

 # CNN-CPU
-This is a simple CNN CPU, GPU implementation to classify MNIST data where the model can be submitted as a python Dictionary for the CPU and GPU version.
+This is a simple implementation of Convolutional Neural Netowrk running in CPU, GPU to classify MNIST data where the model can be submitted as a python Dictionary for the CPU and GPU version.

+Libraries Used
+  1. tensorflow-gpu 2.2.0
+  2. numpy 1.19.1
+  3. matplotlib 3.3.1
+  4. pandas 1.1.1

 CPU version is done in Layer abstraction method so that any "Sequential" archticture can be constructed with the layers implemented.